Cody Thorpe, Ph.D. Student

 Why University of Minnesota?

-Minnesota has always been my home and I fell in love with Duluth during my undergrad years.
-I felt the U of M would provide me with the essential resources and skills I would need in order to have a successful career in Entomology.
+Minnesota has always been my home.
+I felt the U of M would provide me with the essential resources and skills I would need in order to have a successful graduate career and succeed after I graduate.
+More importantly, I chose the U of M to perform research in the realm of molecular genetics, functional genomics, and microbiology under the direction of Dr. Amelia Lindsey.

 Coffer or tea?